bryanthowell-tableau/tableau_tools/README.txt

 2.5 TableauDatasource Class
 The TableauDatasource class is represents the XML contained within a TDS (or an embedded datasource within a workbook).

 Tableau Datasources changed considerably from the 9 series to the 10 series; Tableau 10 introduced the concept of Cross-Database JOIN, known internally as Federated Connections.
-So a datasource in 10.0+ can have multiple connections. tableau_tools handles determinig the all of this automatically, unless you are creating a TableauDatasource object from scratch (more on this later), in whcih case you need to specify which type of datasource you want.
+So a datasource in 10.0+ can have multiple connections. tableau_tools handles determinig the all of this automatically, unless you are creating a TableauDatasource object from scratch (more on this later), in which case you need to specify which type of datasource you want.

 If you are opening a TDS file, you should use TableauFile to open it, where the TableauDatasource object will be available via TableauFile.tableau_document.
 You really only need to create TableauDatasource object yourself when creating one from scratch, in which case you initialize it like: